DaniCarmo/South-West-Yoga-P1/README.md

 ### Aside

 - The aside talks a little about Mindfulness and the importance of daily practice, the layout draws the users eye down through the page in a gentle way and across the page when viewed on desktop.
 This section is to provide the user with some more benefits of introducing yoga and meditation in to your daily life, reiterating the benefits section on the Home page, and encouraging the user to become a SWY member.

+### Video

+- A video on mindfulness is included in to the about page so the user can have more visual and audio information on the topic and generate interest in the benefits of mindfulness.

 ### Gallery